 Information technology officials in Orange County, North Carolina, have been working since Monday morning to undo the effects of a ransomware attack that wormed its way through government systems.
 And nearly 36 hours after the attack was detected, most public-facing systems have been restored, county Chief Information Officer Jim Northrup told StateScoop.

-Northrup county leaders were notified of the attack at about 6 a.m.
+Northrup said county leaders were notified of the attack at about 6 a.m.
 Monday after it encrypted public and internal government computer systems serving the county of about 145,000 residents, including wireless internet access in government buildings, computers at the public library, the reservation system for recreational facilities and housing vouchers.
 Email services for county employees were also shut down for nearly 24 hours.

 But Northrup said most of the affected systems are now up and running, which he credited to a team of 17 IT employees “working nonstop” alongside outside contractors and representatives of the state and federal government.
 County employee email came back online Tuesday morning, he said, while many of the public-facing systems have resumed operations.
 The county library reported regaining internet access late Tuesday morning.

 The county recorder of deeds, which processes real-estate closings, marriage licenses and other major transactions, is still offline, though Northrup attributed that to the recorder’s office’s place in the queue.

 “There’s no reason for it, it’s just luck of the draw we didn’t get to them,” he said.

 While the most visible impacts of the ransomware attack have largely been dealt with, Northrup added that the county will be dealing with the aftereffects “for days and weeks,” particularly as it cleans up network drives to avoid a second infection.